Personal Immigration

 Appendix FM Financial Requirement: Variable Income From Non-Salaried Employment

-Following previous posts about meeting the financial requirement of Appendix FM of the Immigration Rules through cash savings and through self-employment, this blog post will focus on meeting the income requirement through employment – specifically through variable income from non-salaried employment.
+Following previous posts about meeting the financial requirement of Appendix FM of the Immigration Rules through cash savings and through self-employment, this post will focus on meeting the income requirement through employment – specifically through variable income from non-salaried employment.

 When an Applicant (if they are in the UK with permission to work) or Sponsor receives a fixed gross annual salary, usually subject to a contractual minimum number of hours to be worked, paid directly into a personal bank account on a monthly or weekly basis, preparing an Appendix FM application and providing the requisite specified evidence is relatively straightforward.
 However, when income is derived from non-salaried employment and the income varies according to the number of hours worked or varying hourly or other rates, or where pay is commissioned-based, evidencing the financial requirement may be more complex.